THAT TRANSLATES INTO

 The field of Computer Engineering is constantly evolving.
 BS.CPE students can choose up to six technical elective courses that apply toward their degree.
 This allows them to keep pace with their primary areas of interest while still adhering to a core set of classes.
 During the four-year program, students learn to analyze, design, implement, and troubleshoot both hardware and software systems, master a variety of programming languages, and build software.
 In the full-year capstone project course, they plan, manage, and build a system that incorporates much of the hardware and software knowledge they have gained so far.
 This experience gives them a solid foundation for launching their careers.

-A student with a Bachelor of Science in Computer Engineering Technology will be able to:
+In addition to the student outcomes included in the associate program, a student with a Bachelor of Science in Computer Engineering Technology will be able to:

 The program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.